 Development and approval risk: Most projects are still in the early stages of development and therefore bear a high risk of failure.
-The valuation of Addex is currently based on two projects, dipraglurant IR (PD-LID) and ADX71149 (major new undisclosed CNS indication) with relatively low success probabilities of 15% and 10%, respectively.
+The valuation of Addex is currently based on two projects, dipraglurant IR (PD-LID) and ADX71149 (epilepsy) with relatively low success probabilities of 15% and 10%, respectively.